The Tax Disputes and Litigation Review: Indonesia

 - an indefinite timeline if filing an application for the first time;

-- a DGT decision is made within six months of receipt of the first application;
+- a DGT decision must be made within six months of receipt of the first application;

-- a second application is filed within three months of the DGT decision on the first application; and
+- a second application must be filed within three months of the DGT decision on the first application; and

-- a DGT decision is made within six months of receipt of the second application.
+- a DGT decision must be made within six months of receipt of the second application.

 A taxpayer's first or second application is deemed granted if the DGT fails to issue a decision letter within six months of the application being received.